-The scientific rationale for RK-01 or TriGlytza™ for treating Type 2 diabetes are based on the pancreatic ‘beta-cell-centric’ concept developed by the founder, Ravi Kumar, Ph.D. and Chief Medical Advisor, Stan Schwartz, MD, a renowned endocrinologist and an Emeritus Associate Clinical Professor of Medicine, University of Pennsylvania.
+The scientific rationale and the product concept for RK-01 or TriGlytza™ for treating Type 2 diabetes are based on the pancreatic ‘beta-cell-centric’ concept developed by the founder, Ravi Kumar, Ph.D. and Chief Medical Advisor, Stan Schwartz, MD, a renowned endocrinologist and an Emeritus Associate Clinical Professor of Medicine, University of Pennsylvania.
 Dr. Schwartz proposed treating patients by stratifying them based on the defects and the mechanisms that contribute to hyperglycemia and beta cell dysfunction, the core defect (Schwartz, S.S. et al. Diabetes Care 2016; 39: 179-186).
 TriGlytza™ targets the self-reinforcing cascade of multidimensional and unifying inflammatory pathways that originate from several clinically relevant cell types.
-As supported by the PoC clinical studies with small patient populations, it is expected to restore beta cell function and/or prevent beta cell failure by maintaining or restoring a state of insulin sufficiency.
+As supported by the PoC clinical studies with small patient populations, it is expected to restore beta cell function and/or prevent beta cell failure, and maintain a state of insulin sufficiency.

 Type 2 diabetes continues to be an unmet medical need because almost 50% of over 1 million newly diagnosed patients experienced primary failure with Metformin (the current first-line of therapy) and secondary failure with second and third add-on antidiabetes drugs from 2005 to 2016 in real-world clinical practice in the United States (Montvida, O. et al. Diabetes Care 2018).

 TriGlytza™ is an innovative, patient-centric drug.
 Unlike the currently marketed drugs which treat Type 2 diabetes in isolation, it treats the disease in the context of comorbidities and coexisting conditions by targeting the multidimensional pathophysiology.
 It is custom-designed and formulated to prevent beta cell failure, decrease insulin resistance and prevent failure of Metformin treatment.
 The scientific rationale and the product concept are supported by the results obtained from animal as well as controlled clinical studies.
 Endorsed by the leading experts in the diabetes space.

 >85% Type 2 diabetes patients have high blood pressure as a comorbidity and >47% of the adults with diabetes also have arthritis as a coexisting condition.